htw-projekt-p2p-volltextsuche/fulltext-search/README.md

 ### Filtered Queries

-Actually the queries can be filtered by *speaker* or *affiliation*.
+Up until now the queries can be filtered by *speaker* or *affiliation*.

 If several filters with same criteria are specified they're combined by *OR*, while the entire set resulting from all filters of same type will by combined by *AND* with the actually specified query results.